AutoAir AI (AAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AutoAir AI Historical Price

-According to the latest data gathered on AutoAir AI live price page, the current price of AutoAir AI is 0.00184427USD.
-The circulating supply of AutoAir AI(AAI) is 33.25M AAI , giving it a market capitalization of $61.24K.
+According to the latest data gathered on AutoAir AI live price page, the current price of AutoAir AI is 0.00180171USD.
+The circulating supply of AutoAir AI(AAI) is 33.25M AAI , giving it a market capitalization of $59.91K.

 How Does AutoAir AI (AAI) Price Prediction Module Work?